robotframework/robotframework/doc/userguide/src/SupportingTools/Libdoc.rst

 Target matching is also always case, space and underscore insensitive.

-In addition to the examples in the following sections, internal linking and argument formatting is shown also in the `longer example`__ at the end of this chapter.
+In addition to the examples in the following sections, internal linking and argument formatting is shown also in `longer examples`__ at the end of this chapter.

 .. note:: Most of the examples in this section use the backtick linking style